 A.

 “Yes, the Insurance Museum Charity plans continue for a mini-museum and for a permanent physical museum in EC3 in London, the global heartland of insurance.
-We know from our earlier proposition and feasibility work that there is a lot of support for the IM concept, this is also reflected by the growing membership numbers and social media engagement”.
+We know from our earlier proposition and feasibility work that there is a lot of support for the IM concept, this is also reflected by the growing membership numbers and social media engagement”.“There is a great story to tell and having visitors come to see the objects on display and interact with them would be an important part of the gallery experience”.

 Q. What’s your plan for the next exhibition and when will this launch?